neogeny/TatSu/docs/mini-tutorial.rst

 One rule per expression type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Having semantic actions determine what was parsed with ``isinstance()`` or querying the AST_ for operators is not very pythonic, nor object oriented, and it leads to code that's more difficult to maintain.
-It's preferable to have one rule per *expression kind*, something that will be necessary if we want to build object models to use *walkers* and *code generation*.
+Having semantic actions determine what was parsed with ``isinstance()`` or querying the AST_ for operators is not very pythonic, nor object oriented.
+It leads to code more difficult to maintain.
+It's preferable to have one
+rule per *expression kind* (something necessary if we want to build object
+models and use *walkers* or *code generation*).

 .. code::